 During the 1800s, it is estimated that there were more than 2 million wild horses and burros roaming the American West.
 After years of widespread extermination efforts to make way for increasing numbers of livestock and cattle, public outcry over the slaughter of America's wild horses and burros eventually led to the passage of the Wild Free-Roaming Horse and Burro Act in 1971, granting federal protection to the wild horses and burros of this country.
 At that time, their numbers had already been reduced to about 60,000, and public support for the act generated mail volume second only to that over the Vietnam War.

-There is now legislation pending to restore protection of wild horses and burros, but until it is passed, their future remains uncertain.
+There has been much controversy over the federal government's handling of wild horses and burros, and the future of these animals remains uncertain.
 Sanctuaries and research efforts to save wild horses and burros need your help to make sure that these legendary animals continue to survive.

 I Did This!